Howards End

 Helen strongly disapproves of Henry's mistreatment of the Basts and spends the night with Leonard discussing their plight.
 Helen later confides in her brother Tibby and decides to send financial help to the Basts, but Leonard returns the first cheque and declines further assistance.

-After their wedding, Margaret becomes concerned about Helen's restless travels.
-When their Aunt Juley falls ill, Margaret asks Helen to return home, but Helen refuses to see the family.
+After her wedding to Henry, Margaret becomes concerned about Helen's restless travels.
+When their Aunt Juley falls ill, Margaret asks Helen to return to England, but Helen refuses to see the family.
 Margaret and Henry visit Howards End, hoping to surprise Helen, and discover her secret pregnancy.
 Margaret stands by her sister and urges Henry to forgive her as she has forgiven him, but he remains unconvinced.

 Henry, overwhelmed by shame, agrees to honour Ruth's wish and leave Howards End to Margaret.
 He also stipulates that, after Margaret's death, the property will pass to the son of Helen and Leonard.
 Helen returns to Howards End, and the family warmly welcomes her and her son.